Codecademy/docs/content/numpy/concepts/built-in-functions/terms/norm/norm.md

 ---
 Title: '.norm()'
-Description: 'Computes the magnitude of a matrix, either across the entire array or along a specified axis.'
+Description: 'Computes the norm of a matrix, either across the entire array or along a specified axis.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
   - 'Arrays'
   - 'Functions'
   - 'NumPy'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/data-science'
 ---

-The **`.norm( )`** function in NumPy measures the size of a matrix, aiding in understanding its magnitude.
+In NumPy, the **`.norm()`** [function](https://www.codecademy.com/resources/docs/numpy/built-in-functions) computes the norm of a matrix, either across the entire array or along a specified axis.
 It helps identify differences between matrices, pinpoint predictive errors, manage model complexity, and validate numerical algorithms.

 ## Syntax